GUIDELINES FOR APPLICATION – Research Grants

 - Ensure that any individual or agency associated with the conduct of the project will subscribe and adhere to the guidelines for nondiscrimination, reporting obligations and use of funds associated with this award.

-- Notify the MAATA Research Grants Committee chair of any modifications of the original project during the time that awards are made available to the recipient.
+- Notify the MAATA Research Grants Committee chair of any modifications of the original project or project budget during the time that awards are made available to the recipient.

 - Prepare an account of funds spent/ disbursed one year from receiving the grant and upon completion of the project.